-During this tour, Welch’s identity was revealed in foreign publications, endangering the safety of him and his family.
+Dick had been extremely careful about personal security while in Latin America, but he was more confident in Europe.
+However, Dick’s identity was revealed in foreign publications, endangering the safety of him and his family.

-On the 25th anniversary of Welch’s murder, the U.S. Embassy in Athens dedicated a bronze plaque at his former residence, which now houses the U.S. Marine Security Guard detachment.
+On the 25th anniversary of Dick’s murder, the US Embassy in Athens dedicated a bronze plaque at his former residence, which now houses the US Marine Security Guard detachment.
 The plaque reads:

 “In memory of Richard S. Welch, slain at this place December 23, 1975, in the service of his country.
 Personal sacrifice is the price of freedom.”

-Welch’s murder and those of several other foreign diplomats led to passage of the Intelligence Identities Protection Act of 1982.
+Dick’s murder and those of several other foreign diplomats led to passage of the Intelligence Identities Protection Act of 1982.
 The law makes it illegal to reveal the name of an agent who has a covert relationship with an American intelligence organization.